Suzain-Ali/codSoft/README.md

 # codSoft
-contain all 2 level one project code that is calculator , landing page
+contain all 3 level one project code that is calculator , landing page , portfolio